Actindo-AG/Documentation/DataHub/Integration/04_ManageChannels.md

 2. Click the [DELETE] button in the toolbar.
   The channel has been deleted.
 The deletion cannot be undone.

   > [Info] If the selected channel cannot be deleted, an error message is displayed in the upper right corner.
-To prevent the channels use, it is recommended to [deactivate the channel](#deactivate-a-channel) instead of delete it.
+To prevent the channels use, it is recommended to deactivate the channel instead of deleting it, see [Deactivate a channel](#deactivate-a-channel).